akshayb9/akshayb9/README.md

 Credit Risk Analysis: Performed EDA and built a predictive model with 68% accuracy.
 Credit Card Anomalies Detection: Investigated imbalanced credit card data, built an ensemble model (SMOTE, XGBoost) involving autoencoder for dimensionality reduction and feature extraction, achieving an AUC of 0.92 and F1 score of 0.83.

 💬 Let's connect!
-Feel free to reach out for networking, discussions, code reviews.
+Feel free to reach out for networking, discussions, code reviews and let's explore the possibilities together!

 Thank you for stopping by! 🌟

-CLOSING:

-In both my personal and professional journey, I am constantly seeking opportunities to learn and grow.
-I look forward to connecting with individuals who share a passion for finding insights from Data to make informed business decisions.
-Feel free to reach out, and let's explore the possibilities together!